pierrepo/mdner/README.md

 ### Parameters

 ```
-usage: generate_annotation.py [-h] [-c] [-d] [threshold] [cutoff]
+usage: generate_annotation.py [-h] [-c] [-p] [threshold] [cutoff]

 Generate text and json files in the annotation folder to be used as training
 sets.

 positional arguments:
   threshold         The threshold for the length of the descriptive texts.
-  cutoff           Select the descriptive texts where the cosine similarity is
+  cutoff            Select the descriptive texts where the cosine similarity
-                   below the threshold.
+                    is below the threshold.

 options:
   -h, --help        show this help message and exit
   -c, --clear       Clear the annotation.
-  -d, --duplicate  Duplicate the annotation.
+  -p, --paraphrase  Paraphrase the annotation.
 ```

 Annotating json files requires manual annotation and must be in the `annotations` folder.
 Use the `Entity Annotator` to annotate and edit json files by typing the following command :